nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

 ## 1.2.3-beta
 *Changes to restructure the Implementation Guide*.
-- `versionId` will be incremeted during a supersede transaction - Create API interaction updated to align with implementation.
+- `versionId` will be incremented during a supersede transaction - Create API interaction updated to align with implementation.
 - 500 Internal server error HTTP response guidance modified to match Spine Core output - Spine does not return an operation outcome.
 - NRLS-DocumentReference-1 FHIR profile element guidance explicitly supports `relatesTo.target` element.